yuuki/lsconntrack/README.md

 lsconntrack prints aggregated connections tracked by Linux netfilter conntrack and enables you to simply grasp the network relationship between localhost and other hosts.

+## Environment

+- Linux only
+  - Tested on CentOS5, Debian7, Debian8

 ## Setup

 - Load ip_conntrack / nf_conntrack module